samkrishna/pineapple/README.md

 sudo make install
 ```

-After installing the wxWidgets, delete its sourcetree.
-You won't need it again for this build.
+After installing the wxWidgets, delete its source tree.
+You won't need it again for the rest of the build process.

 ### Build Pineapple